 Schefflera Propagation FAQs

-Ideally, you want to propagate at the beginning of spring for the best chance at a successful propagation.
-Schefflera propagation can be a little slower than other houseplants as you are forced to propagate through stem cuttings that need to grow a whole new root system so make sure you don’t leave it too late as they will struggle to develop further once autumn arrives.
+Ideally, you want to start at the beginning of spring for the best chance of success.
+Schefflera propagation can be a little slower than other houseplants as you are forced to use stem cuttings that need to grow a whole new root system so make sure you don’t leave it too late as they will struggle to develop further once autumn arrives.

-Unfortunately, you aren’t able to propagate a Schefflera from a single leaf cutting as roots aren’t able to grow out of them.
+Unfortunately, you can’t propagate a Schefflera from a single leaf cutting as roots aren’t able to grow out of them.
 Your leaf cutting will very quickly wilt and die.

 Common problems when propagating a Schefflera